A Benchmark for Omni-Modal Reasoning in Long Videos: LongShOTBench

-\textbf{Video Collection.} We collect long videos from Video-MME~\citep{fu2024video}, sampling a total of 92 videos.
-In addition, we manually curate 65 videos from YouTube to support the design of questions involving more complex agentic tool invocation.
-Overall, LongShOTBench contains 157 long videos with an average length of 44.7 minutes, totaling 117.46 hours.
-In comparison, the average video lengths in previous multimodal benchmarks, LongVALE~\cite{geng2025longvale} and TriSense-2M~\cite{li2025TriSense}, are $\sim$4 and 15 minutes, respectively.
-Each video comes with a high-quality audio track, which is used for speech and audio analysis.

-\textbf{Modality-specific Captioning.} To efficiently process long videos, we split each video into segments based on speech activity, treating silent intervals or gaps between speech as natural segment boundaries. \textbf{\textit{Speech}} content is then transcribed into time-stamped captions using \text{Whisper-large-v3}~\citep{radford2023robust}.
-For \textbf{\textit{visual}} content, representative frames from each segment are passed to the vision-language model \text{Qwen-2.5-VL-32B}~\citep{bai2025qwen2} to generate dense, segment-level scene descriptions. \textbf{\textit{Audio}} events such as music, applause, and environmental sounds are detected using \text{Audio-Flamingo-3}~\citep{ghosh2025audio}.
-This segmentation strategy allows us to capture rich, modality-specific information while preserving temporal granularity, even in segments \mbox{with little or no speech.}
+\textbf{Video Collection.} We construct a benchmark of 274 long-form videos by repurposing and re-annotating existing public video collections~\citep{fu2024video}, carefully adhering to the license terms of all source material, and supplemented with additional videos manually curated from YouTube to support more complex omni-modal reasoning scenarios (Fig.~\ref{fig:duration-distribution}). \textbf{Modality-Specific Captioning.} Each video is split into segments using speech activity, with silent intervals serving as natural boundaries.
+Three specialist models then process each segment in parallel.
+Speech is transcribed into time-stamped captions using a large speech recognition model (Whisper-Large-v3~\citep{radford2023robust}).
+Visual content is described through dense, segment-level scene captions generated by passing representative frames to a vision-language model (Qwen2.5-VL-32B-Instruct~\citep{bai2025qwen2}).
+Non-speech audio events such as music, applause, and environmental sounds are tagged by an audio understanding model (Audio Flamingo 3~\citep{goel2025audio}).
+This parallel strategy preserves temporal granularity even in segments with little or no speech.

-\textbf{Cross-modal Summarization.} The captions from all three modalities are integrated using {Qwen3-30B-A3B-2507-Instruct}~\citep{yang2025qwen3} to produce coherent, high-level narratives.
-This model reconciles potential conflicts across modalities, abstracts complex interactions (e.g., ``the presenter gestures toward a diagram while explaining a concept''), and aligns multimodal captions temporally.
+\textbf{Cross-Modal Integration.} The three caption streams are then merged by a language model (Qwen3-30B-A3B-Instruct-2507~\citep{yang2025qwen3}) into coherent high-level narratives that reconcile cross-modal conflicts and align events temporally.